 1) ‘Gymnasium’ comes from the Greek word ‘gymnazein’, meaning ‘to exercise naked’.

-2) On average, there are more than 500,000 bacteria per square inch in a kitchen sink – that’s more than your bathroom.
+2) On average, there are more bacteria per square inch in a kitchen sink than the bathroom.

 3) The nose knows: it can remember 50,000 different scents.